jnhthomp/jtdev-react-components/README.md

 ## Optimizations
 - Use theme provider to supply custom values as an alternative to a settings object.
 This should reduce code duplication when using multiple components in an app and make plug/play easier for applications already using Theme Provider.
+- Update to an npm package.
+This would allow it to be installed and called in other projects more easily instead of having to copy/paste the component directory.
+See link for more details: https://medium.com/@dave.draper20/exporting-react-components-in-npm-e077606073bb

 ## Lessons Learned
 - Many CSS tips and tricks within each component such as animations, sizing, and responsiveness.